 If your home pregnancy test shows a positive result, you will experience a range of emotions.
 You may be scared of what comes next for you, unsure who to talk to, and uncertain over what to do next.

 Here are some helpful tips for dealing with your situation.

 If your pregnancy is confirmed, you likely already know you will have some difficult decisions to make – for yourself and for your baby.

 This is the time to slow down, and gather accurate, unbiased information.
 In the case of an unplanned teenage pregnancy, it is important to give yourself the time and space you need to make an informed decision without undue pressure.
 It is not a time for quick decisions.

 #2: Identify a Support Person

 Seek out a trusted person to talk to.
 It could be a parent, teacher, friend, or a leader in your faith community.
-At Mosaic Pregnancy & Health Centers, we also provide free support for teenage mothers, including counseling to answer your questions and provide information.
+At Mosaic Health, we also provide free support for teenage mothers, including counseling to answer your questions and provide information.
 How do you decide who to turn to?